-The most common offers available are for ‘2 for 1’ deals, also known as buy one get one free (BOGOF), and similar ‘3 for 2’ offers.
+The most common offers available are for ‘2 for 1’ deals, also known as buy one get one free (BOGOF).
 These can make a serious saving on your visit, and are often one of the cheapest ways to visit the park.

 One important thing to remember is that such offers only apply to the standard on the day price.
 Any other discounts are excluded, and online prices are not applicable.

 If you have a discount site provided by your employer (BT, NHS and Tesco to name a few), it’s worth checking whether you have access to discounted Alton Towers tickets.
 They’re often available for a few pounds less than the main website price.

 Our forum is a handy source of the latest ticket offers, and members will often post about the newest offers and discounts, make sure to check it out!

 Alton Towers Annual Pass